dcunited001/te-xel-io/app/posts/2015-01-28-language-therapy-for-asd-and-tbi.md

 Sign language is great because, while it's a language, learning it affects your mind differently, neurologically.
 This is because sign language involves vision and gestures instead of speech and hearing.
 And thus, if learning it to help normalize the brain, ASL may offer additional possibilities.
 Sign language is great to learn anyways because it offers new ways to listen to people and to express yourself.

-#### **Startup Concept:** 3D Gesture Based Search for Sign Language
+#### **Startup Concept:** 3D Gesture Based Search for Sign Language!

-*It doesn't exist and would be incredibly useful!!*  I don't have the time or the technical chops to do it, so you can thank me later.

 Who thinks of this stuff?
 Me!!
 I'm fucking creative as shit and seriously underestimated and underappreciated.
 No, seriously ...

+*It doesn't exist and would be incredibly useful!!*  I don't have the time or the technical chops to do it, so you can thank me later.
+The idea may not be 100% original, but I did independently think of it.
+So, I just need to find capable hands and plant the idea.
+Now, go forth and start up!

 ### Hindi